 The Dogo Canario is very rare, which means you’re going to have to seek out a specialist breeder.
-This will probably result in long distance traveling.
+This will probably result in long-distance traveling.

-In order to make sure the breeder is professional, reputable and ethical, there are a few things you can analyze.
+To make sure the breeder is professional, reputable and ethical, there are a few things you can analyze.
 These include:

 - The space in which the dog is kept